maibrains/permapix.maibrains.studio/content/english/sections/testimonial.md

 ---
 enable: true
 title: "Check Out User Testimonials"
 description: "Explore honest testimonials from users who are genuinely satisfied with our service.
-They are utilizing PermaPix for various purposes and in various ways."
+They are utilizing PERMAPICS for various purposes and in various ways."

 testimonials:
   - name: "Scarllet"